Digital twinning of self-sensing structures using the statistical finite element method: Statistical Digital Twin

-That is, the observed strain~$\ary y$ is equal to the sum of the unknown (i.e. unobserved) `true' strain~$\ary z$ and the Gaussian measurement error
+The observed strain~$\ary y$ is equal to the sum of the unknown (i.e. unobserved) `true' strain~$\ary z$ and the Gaussian measurement error

 with a diagonal covariance matrix~$\ary C_{\ary e} = \sigma_e^2 \ary I$ and a standard deviation~$\sigma_e$.
 In turn, the true system response~$\ary z$ is the linear combination of the FE strain~$\ary P \ary u$, depending on the nodal displacements~$\ary u$, and the mismatch, or model inadequacy, error~$\ary d$.
-In the FE component,~$\rho$ is an unknown scaling parameter and~$\ary P$ is a matrix for obtaining the strain at sensor locations from the nodal displacement vector~$\ary u$.
+In the FE component,~$\rho$ is an unknown scaling parameter and~$\ary P$ is a matrix for obtaining the strain at the~$n_y$ sensor locations from the nodal displacement vector~$\ary u$.
+The three random components~$\ary u$, ~$\ary d$ and~$\ary e$ are assumed to be statistically independent.

-The random parameter~$\rho$ and the random mismatch error vector~$\ary d$ are the unknowns of the statistical model~\eqref{eq:statModel} and will be characterised using the measured strain data~$\ary y$ and the random FE solution~$\ary u$ in~\eqref{eq:randomU}.
-The probability density of the mismatch error vector is assumed to be a multivariate Gaussian
+The random parameter~$\rho$ and the random mismatch error~$\ary d$ are the unknowns of the statistical model~\eqref{eq:statModel} and will be characterised using the measured strain data~$\ary y$ and the random FE solution~$\ary u$ in~\eqref{eq:randomU}.
+The probability density of the mismatch error is assumed to be a multivariate Gaussian

 and the covariance matrix~$\ary C_{\ary d}$ is obtained from the squared-exponential kernel

 with the hyperparameters~$\sigma_d$ and~$\ell_d$.
 In the following, the three hyperparameters of the statistical model are collected in the vector